Californians have subsidized Hollywood for a decade. Has it been worth it? - California Political Review

 In 10 years, California’s film tax credit has grown threefold from $100 million to $330 million a year, signaling the state’s willingness to defend Hollywood, a flagship industry.

-When Oscar night rolls around, Californians rooting for “Once Upon A Time…in Hollywood,” “Marriage Story,” or “Ford v Ferrari” will be able to thank themselves as well as the Academy.
+When Oscar night rolls around, Californians rooting for ?Once Upon A Time?in Hollywood,? ?Marriage Story,? or ?Ford v Ferrari? will be able to thank themselves as well as the Academy.
 In all three cases, Golden State audiences not only paid for the movie tickets and Netflix subscriptions underwriting their production, but also let their tax dollars be leveraged by movie studios to produce those Best Picture nominees in-state.

-Intended to promote and help keep film and TV production in California, the state’s Film & Television Tax Credit, now in its third iteration, just celebrated its 10th year in business.
-Once controversial, it has become, over the years, a sort of “Titanic” of fiscal programs — sprawling, sentimental and popular across the political spectrum despite its formidable expense.
+Intended to promote and help keep film and TV production in California, the state?s Film & Television Tax Credit, now in its third iteration, just celebrated its 10th year in business.
+Once controversial, it has become, over the years, a sort of ?Titanic? of fiscal programs ? sprawling, sentimental and popular across the political spectrum despite its formidable expense.

-State lawmakers, Democratic and Republican alike, overwhelmingly vote in the industry’s favor — so much so that annual funding has grown threefold from $100 million to $330 million.
-And there’s no letup: last year, the state renewed its commitment through 2025, ensuring that Californians will help churn out more content in the streaming era.
+State lawmakers, Democratic and Republican alike, overwhelmingly vote in the industry?s favor ? so much so that annual funding has grown threefold from $100 million to $330 million.
+And there?s no letup: last year, the state renewed its commitment through 2025, ensuring that Californians will help churn out more content in the streaming era.

-But while the tax credit is just a sliver of the state’s $222 billion budget, policy analysts say there’s no evidence the program pays for itself.
+But while the tax credit is just a sliver of the state?s $222 billion budget, policy analysts say there?s no evidence the program pays for itself.
 In fact, California has extended the credit three times with politicians ignoring concerns that, for example, it plays favorites with Tinseltown over other important industries in California and that proponents have never entirely been able to assess its effectiveness.

-Love it or hate it, everyone agrees there’s really one motivation for it: California’s desire to defend Hollywood.
+Love it or hate it, everyone agrees there?s really one motivation for it: California?s desire to defend Hollywood.

-“We’re doing it because other states are doing it,” said Brian Weatherford, the state fiscal analyst at the nonpartisan Legislative Analyst’s Office.
+?We?re doing it because other states are doing it,? said Brian Weatherford, the state fiscal analyst at the nonpartisan Legislative Analyst?s Office.

 California is home to more than half of U.S. motion picture production with a high concentration of jobs within a 30-mile radius of Los Angeles.
-But there’s a history of other states and countries luring production out of state.
+But there?s a history of other states and countries luring production out of state.
 New York, Canada, and the United Kingdom have long provided subsidies and reports of lost market share helped spur California to offer its own tax credit.
 In 2009, the actor-turned-governor Arnold Schwarzenegger signed the first bill, arguing it would help retain film and television production and put Californians back to work during the recession.

 Proponents say the economic benefits are huge because productions have a multiplier effect from hiring actors, artists, crew and extras down to boosting business for caterers, hotels and other supportive services.
 Critics, however, say the program is a political giveaway to a flush industry.